Tricia Deed is a freelance writer. Her liking for model trains has become a lifetime hobby.

 - Will space be in the home, attic, garage, or a separate building?

 - Is the layout in easy reach of repair, cleaning, and maintenance?

 - Storage space for tools and other items.

 Factors to Consider While Planning

 The train size scale will determine the size of the track layout.
 Start creating a draft of your ideas.
 The reason for trying to design your own plan is to bring attention to your strengths and weaknesses in order to make your layout a working reality.

 Additional help will be needed after discovering your weaknesses.
 Gain an education from online research, libraries, museums, model train trade magazines, train shops, hobby retailers, model train clubs, and experienced model railroad hobbyists.

-As you attempt to construct the railroad layout there will be questions which need to be solved.
-Questions will relate to the scale size, tracks, wood and Styrofoam structures, padding, accessories, and electrical outlets.
-Your budget will determine what items may be recycled from within your household, do it yourself projects, and items which need to be purchased.
+As you attempt to construct the railroad layout, there will be questions that need to be solved.
+Questions will relate to the scale size, tracks, wood, and Styrofoam structures, padding, accessories, and electrical outlets.
+Your budget will determine what items may be recycled from within your household, do it yourself projects, and items that need to be purchased.

 Model Train Layout Design

 Plan your model train layout design in order that the features you wish to see are included in your layout.
 It is critical that you start with a simple design.
 The size of the platform is determined by available space.